itai-spiritt/polylith-external-test-runner/README.md

 ## Usage

-Ensure you are using a recent version Polylith that supports external test runners (v0.2.22-SNAPSHOT #2 or later).
+Ensure you are using a recent version Polylith that supports external test runners and dialects (v0.3.0 or later).

 You must be using a `:poly` alias in your `deps.edn` file to run the Polylith tool and tests, since you need to be able to modify the classpath to add an